 - hold the hands of children up to 8 years of age

 - wait patiently and cross in groups to reduce traffic congestion around the school

 - stop, look, listen and think before crossing the road

 Additional pedestrian safety messages are on the department's road safety education safe travel web page.

 Use the TfNSW feedback form as a way for getting the situation noted, especially if the supervisor is regularly absent and/or a replacement supervisor is not provided.

 Find out more about the NSW Centre for Road Safety’s School Crossing Supervisor program, which operates to keep K-6 school students safer.

-Under the Department's policy school staff, parents/carers and students all have a responsibility to take reasonable measures to protect students against risk of injury or harm.
+Under the department's Road Safety Education policy school staff, parents/carers and students all have a responsibility to take reasonable measures to protect students against risk of injury or harm.
 This extends to the entry and exit of students to school grounds.